Magda Gerber’s RIE Philosophy

 RIE’s connection to Reggio Emilia

 Many of the core values and principles of the RIE philosophy align with those of the Reggio Emilia approach found at The Compass School.
 The Reggio Emilia approach views the child as a strong, capable, and independent learner, while the teacher is seen as a partner in the child’s learning process.
 Respectful communication and interaction between teachers and infants is strongly encouraged by the RIE methodology and The Compass School.
 This respected and trusted relationship allows infants to grow and master skills in a positive and encouraging environment.
 Using the classroom environment as the “third teacher,” children’s actions, questions, and interests are observed and documented for further exploration.
-To learn more about how The Compass School uses observation and documention, visit our website by clicking HERE.
+To learn more about how The Compass School uses observation and documentation, visit our website by clicking HERE.

 To see more about The Compass School’s programs or to schedule a tour, click HERE!